spsforks/QB64-Wiki/_FULLSCREEN.md

 ```

-*Example 2:* How fonts and _FULLSCREEN affect the program's window size.
+How fonts and _FULLSCREEN affect the program's window size.

 ```vb